bnduwi/GLOVR-ENGR490-Capstone-Project/README.md

 ## Getting stared
 ### Requirements
   - Unity version 2018.4.12f1
   > Note!
 This version is the one required to run to project.
-Other versions will overwrite everything reset the project
+Other versions will overwrite everything and reset the project.

   - User equipment:
     - The Haptic Glove
     - [SteamVR](https://store.steampowered.com/)
-    - [HTC Vive Pro](https://www.vive.com/us/product/vive-pro/) Headset (*This project was tested with Vive Pro, but any headset that works with SteamVR*)
+    - [HTC Vive Pro](https://www.vive.com/us/product/vive-pro/) Headset (*This project was tested with Vive Pro, but any headset that works with SteamVR should work as well*)
     - [HTC Vive Tracker](https://www.vive.com/us/vive-tracker/)
-    - The setup needed to get SteamVR and the HTC products to work is expained [here](https://www.youtube.com/watch?v=QHei7r6sMao).
-This is needed for the Vive to be recognized in Unity after it has been paired.
+    - The setup needed to get SteamVR and the HTC Vive products to work is expained [here](https://www.youtube.com/watch?v=QHei7r6sMao).
+This is needed for the these products to be recognized in Unity after they have been paired.
 ### Running the code
 - Go through the HTC Vive setup
 - Open SteamVR and make sure both the Headset, Vive Tracker, and base stations are being tracked.
 The status screen should show this: